 The angle-averaged $y$ profile is shown in Fig.~\ref{fig:monopole} for halos versus diffuse gas using $R_{200c}$ (orange) and $2R_{200c}$ (blue) as the boundary.
-By construction, the bound gas dominates near the centre in both cases ($y\gtrsim10^{-5}$; the exact values in the cluster centre depend on the binning).
-The unbound gas from beyond $R_{200c}$ is over an order of magnitude lower ($y\sim10^{-6}$), but non-zero, at the centre because of projection of $y$ signal from a shell of gas beyond the threshold radius. \RH{As the dividing line between halo/diffuse gas is pushed to $2R_{200c}$, the amplitude at the centre of the unbound component decreases by another order of magnitude}.
-For $R_{200c}$, as the profiles reach $\sim1.5$~\hMpc, the contribution from unbound gas begins to dominate the central stacked cluster outskirts.
-Further afield, the $y$ signals from bound and unbound gas are comparable: the gas beyond $R_{200c}$ contributes $\sim$half or more of the stacked tSZ signal far from clusters.
+By construction, the halo gas dominates near the centre in both cases ($y\gtrsim10^{-5}$; the exact values in the cluster centre depend on the binning).
+The diffuse gas from beyond $R_{200c}$ is over an order of magnitude lower ($y\sim10^{-6}$), but non-zero, at the centre because of projection of $y$ signal from a shell of gas beyond the threshold radius. \RH{As the dividing line between halo/diffuse gas is pushed to $2R_{200c}$, the amplitude at the centre of the diffuse} component decreases by another order of magnitude.
+For $R_{200c}$, as the profiles reach $\sim1.5$~\hMpc, the contribution from diffuse gas begins to dominate the central stacked cluster outskirts.
+Further afield, the $y$ signals from halo and diffuse gas are comparable: the gas beyond $R_{200c}$ contributes $\sim$half or more of the stacked tSZ signal far from clusters.

 The comparison is more distinct when $2R_{200c}$ denotes the threshold between halo and diffuse gas.
 As described above, the central $y$ signal from projected diffuse gas is several orders of magnitude below the halo signal, and an order of magnitude lower than the $R_{200c}$ case.
-The order-of-magnitude decline from excluding gas particles from $ 1< R < 2R_{200c}$ from the diffuse category speaks to the non-negligible pressure of particles in that shell; we further investigate the pressure and distribution of these particles in Sec.~\ref{subsec:halo_assoc}.
+This order-of-magnitude decline, from excluding gas particles in a $1R_{200c} < R < 2R_{200c}$ shell surrounding the central stacked clusters from the diffuse category, speaks to the non-negligible pressure of particles in that shell.
+We further investigate the pressure and distribution of these particles in Sec.~\ref{subsec:halo_assoc}.
 Further out in the oriented stack, although the gas signal from neighboring halos continues to dominate the signal, the diffuse gas fraction rises and contributes a significant fraction of the total: $\sim25$\% beyond $r\sim3$ \hMpc.

-The unbound gas beyond $R_{200c}$ is consistently higher than the $2R_{200c}$ curve, due to the $y$ contributions from gas which lies between $R_{200c} < R < 2R_{200c}$ of halos in the far-field from the central cluster.
+The diffuse gas beyond $R_{200c}$ is consistently higher than the $2R_{200c}$ curve, due to the $y$ contributions from gas which lies between $R_{200c} < R < 2R_{200c}$ of halos in the far-field from the central cluster.